 Many local farmers rotate their birds on quality pasture.
-But experts in this field state that, even in the summer, up to 85% of the feed consumed by pastured chickens comes from stored grains.
+But experts in this field state that, even in the summer, up to 85% of the feed consumed by pastured chickens comes from stored grains, seeds, and legumes.

-In the winter months, often 100% of the chicken feed is stored grain.
-It is important to ask the farmer what kind of feed they give to their chickens, and listen to hear if that feed is certified organic or, even better, locally grown and certified organic.
+In the winter months, often 100% of the chicken feed is stored feed.
+It is important to ask the farmer what kind of feed they give to their chickens and to ask its organic status or other background.
+The best poultry feed is both locally grown and certified organic (or grown with organic practices).

 If a farmer is not feeding certified organic grain to their poultry, 85-100% of what the animals are eating is very likely to be from GMO corn or soy and therefore contaminated with herbicide residues.
 Even if a farmer says they buy non-GMO feed, this feed is very likely grown with synthetic pesticides.
 Non-GMO is not organic.